Photo: Tony Harrington

 - Paris Agreement (adopted in December 2015, entered into force in November 2016)

-- We will strive to keep the rise in global average temperature well below 2°C above pre-industrial levels, and to limit it to 1.5°C
+- We will strive to keep the global average temperature increase well below 2°C above pre-industrial levels, aiming to limit it to 1.5°C.

-.
-To achieve this, we will peak global greenhouse gas emissions as soon as possible and
+To achieve this, we will peak global greenhouse gas emissions as quickly as possible and

-achieve a balance between greenhouse gas emissions and absorption (by forests, etc.) in the second half of the 21st century .
+balance greenhouse gas emissions with absorption (by forests, etc.) in the second half of the 21st century.

 The Paris Agreement requires all participating countries and regions, including developing countries, to set greenhouse gas reduction and control targets for the period after 2020, and all countries are obligated to submit and update their greenhouse gas emission reduction targets as "Nationally Determined Contributions (NDCs)" every five years